 Constipation during pregnancy was a taboo topic when I was pregnant with HG, with the importance downplayed.
 I do not remember any doctors asking me about it.
-Today, HG mom’s are asking others online for advice.
-Since there are no set or even suggested guidelines nor any FDA approved medications specific for treating this medication-induced constipation, as there are for other disease states including Crohn’s Disease, Irritable Bowel Syndrome (IBS) and opioid medication-induced constipation, here are my suggestions combining what I learned when earning my Doctorate of Pharmacy degree (PharmD) along with feedback I received from other HG survivors.
+Today, HG moms are asking others online for advice.
+Since there are no set or even suggested guidelines nor any FDA approved medications specific for treating this medication-induced constipation, as there are for other disease states including Crohn’s Disease, Irritable Bowel Syndrome (IBS) and opioid medication-induced constipation, here are my suggestions combining what I learned when earning my Doctorate of Pharmacy degree (PharmD) along with advice from the HER Foundation and feedback I received from other HG survivors.
 Each of my Top 10 are single ingredients, so check out the bonus section of mom-approved combination products.

 How to choose a product: